 It's not easy to establish long-term, trusting relationships with the semi-nomadic Bedouin.
 Special effort is needed to befriend these people.

 Gospel radio may be very effective in reaching the Bedouin.
 Pray for excellent programming that will capture the interest of the Bedouin, and that they will find these broadcast frequencies.

-"I will praise the Lord as long as I live.
-I will sing praises to my God with my dying breath."
+"I will praise the Lord as long as I live; I will sing praises to my God while I have my being."
 Psalm 146:2

 Pray for the Lord to raise up people from this people group with this kind of dedication to the Lord.